 Friday was a day to spend as a family — we dropped The Little Worker at the child care facility there and hoped he’d try skiing as well, but no luck there, maybe next year.
 I kept the K2 skis from Thursday, but went back to Dalbello boots, much more comfy — the ski tech looked at my Nordica boots and told me they were probably 3 sizes too big, which would explain why they didn’t work that well.
 I went back to the Dalbellos in the correct size and was much happier.

-Laima’s brother and sister joined us for the morning, but were excited to try their hands at the more challenging terrain in the afternoon.
+Relatives joined us for the morning, but were excited to try their hands at the more challenging terrain in the afternoon.
 They took Tazer and headed up the T-Bar lift to try some double-black diamonds — he did great.
-We skied to Munchkin’s ability, which was easy blues or greens, fun for me, but more work for Laima, who guided him down the steeper parts.
+We skied to Munchkin’s ability, which was easy blues or greens, fun for me.
 We started on Peak 9, but spent the afternoon on Peaks 7 and 8 before heading back to the condo.

 Breckenridge is awesome in so many ways, not least the huge amount of varied terrain.
 There is also a lot of emphasis on skier safety and responsibility.
 I also really liked that many of the intermediate runs had expert runs alongside, allowing us to separate and reconvene multiple times down the mountain.